hashkrish/se2001-notes/question_papers/22t3/quiz2/set_1.md

 (b), (d), (e)

+### Explanation

+- The script iterates over all files of folder `a` and sees if the file name _matches_ any file name in folder `b`.
+- If it does match then the file is not moved, otherwise, the file is moved to folder `b`.
+- Here file `file1` will match the file `file10` because regex matches any substring of a string.
+- Thus, the files `file0`, `file3`, `file4`, will remain in folder `a` and the files `file0`, `file2` will be moved to folder `b`.

 <div style="page-break-after: always;"></div>

 **Common data for question 9, 10 and 11**
-The file $/etc/group$ stores the group information of the system in the format given below
+The file `/etc/group` stores the group information of the system in the format given below

 ```
 GroupName:x:GID:Members(separated by comma)
 ```

-An example line from $/etc/group$ file is given below
+An example line from `/etc/group` file is given below

 ```
 student:x:214:ram,ahmed,robert,seema
 ```

-The file $/etc/passwd$ contains the user information.
+The file `/etc/passwd` contains the user information.
 The format of the file is given below

 ```
 username:x:UID:GID:Description:Home Directory:Full Path to Shell